COVID vaccines at Tyndall

 U.S. Air Force Chief Master Sgt.
 Kati Grabham, 325th Fighter Wing command chief, left, and Tech.
 Sgt.
-Haley Lecomte, 325th Operational Medical Readiness Squadron technician, right, discuss the Coronavirus vaccine prior to administration at Tyndall Air Force Base, Florida, Jan.
+Haley Lecomte, 325th Operational Medical Readiness Squadron technician, right, discuss the Coronavirus vaccine prior administration at Tyndall Air Force Base, Florida, Jan.
 21, 2021.
-Each individual who received the vaccine was pre-briefed on what they could expect to experience once the vaccine had been administered.
+Each individual who received the vaccine was pre-briefed on what they could expect to experience at the sight of the injection which could include muscle stiffness.
 (U.S. Air Force photo by Staff Sgt.
 Magen M. Reeves)

 |Date Taken: